 Highlights from thirukkurukaippirAn piLLAn‘s introduction

 Highlights from nanjIyar‘s introduction

-In ninth pAsuram, parAnkusa nAyaki returns to her palace and sees the oil-lamp which is burning there.
-She assumes that the lamp is burning out of separation from bhagavAn and tells “you too are suffering like me”.
+In the ninth pAsuram, parAnkusa nAyaki returns to her palace and sees the oil-lamp which is burning there.
+She assumes that the lamp is burning out of separation from bhagavAn and tells it “you too are suffering like me”.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction